Acrylamide analyses are compulsory for all food manufacturers who have to prove a reduction of acrylamide levels in their products.

 Reducing sugars, which are the precursors of acrylamide, include fructose, glucose, sucrose and maltose.

-Similar with the aminoacids analyses, the potato and cereal samples are processed immediately for sugars analyses.
+Similar to amino acid analyses, the potato and cereal samples are processed immediately for sugars analyses.

 We use HPAEC to analyse simple/reducing sugars.